-- DTaP (diphtheria, tetanus, whopping cough)
+- DTaP (diphtheria, tetanus, whooping cough)

 Baby’s First Vaccine: Hepatitis B Vaccine Schedule

 The first vaccine a baby receives is Hepatitis B. They receive the first dose at birth, their second shot between one and two months and their third at 6–18 months.
-Many of the vaccines babies receive include multiple doses spaced out over a few months.
+Many of the vaccines that babies receive include multiple doses spaced out over a few months.

 - Pneumococcal (PCV13)

 - DTaP (Diphtheria, Tetanus, Pertussis)